 The La Sportiva Spire GTX handles both hiking in rough terrain and running.
 Lightweight, breathable, and all leather, the non-waterproof Vasque Juxt is a great option for moving fast in the desert or any other dry climate.
-The Adidas Terrex Swift R GTX is super athletic and lightweight.
+The Adidas Terrex Swift R2 GTX is super athletic and lightweight.
 They are great for running, as one tester used these for months on trail runs before getting a more lightweight pair.
 The Toa GTX is thick and bulky, but its comfortable sole and shock absorbing superiority over the others allow it to take off in flat and descending sections.

 Support and Weight